Airbnb Quickbooks Templates

 4. Select your business model from the drop-down list at the top and select “Import Template to QuickBooks”.

-Every reservation received from Airbnb can be reconciled automatically – in great detail – using Tallybreeze.
-Furthermore, all property management commissions can be split and allocated on-the-fly using proper Airbnb trust accounting practices.
-In this section, we’ll discuss Tallybreeze, it’s approach to automating Airbnb reservation accounting and their presets offered for Airbnb trust accounting, which use the chart of accounts discussed above.
+Every reservation received from Airbnb can be reconciled automatically, and in great detail, using Tallybreeze.
+In addition, all property management commissions can be split and allocated instantly using proper trust accounting practices.
+In this section, we’ll discuss how Tallybreeze automates Airbnb reservation accounting, along with the presets it provides for Airbnb trust accounting that align with the chart of accounts described above.

 Tallybreeze connects Airbnb to QuickBooks and processes accounting data for each reservation.
-In Tallybreeze, you’re able to set specific accounting rules for each listing.
-When a reservation is received from Airbnb, Tallybreeze can create an invoice automatically in QuickBooks Online with all allocations processed to the trust account, including Airbnb collections, property management commissions, cleaning fee allocations and any other split needed.
+Within Tallybreeze, you can set specific accounting rules for each listing.
+When a reservation is received from Airbnb, Tallybreeze can automatically create an invoice in QuickBooks Online with all trust account allocations applied, including Airbnb collections, property management commissions, cleaning fee distributions, and any other required splits.

-In Tallybreeze, once you’ve connected your Airbnb & QuickBooks account, you’ll then be guided to set up the Airbnb trust accounting rules for each listing.
-When you select to edit the rules for a particular listing, Tallybreeze will provide presets from our chart of accounts template, which can be loaded to facilitate a quick setup.
-These presets can be broken down into three groups: Lines 1-6, Lines 7-10 and Lines 11-14.
+In Tallybreeze, once you’ve connected your Airbnb and QuickBooks accounts, you’ll be guided through setting up the trust accounting rules for each Airbnb listing.
+When you edit the rules for a specific listing, Tallybreeze provides preset options based on our chart of accounts template, allowing for a quick and efficient setup.
+These presets are organized into three groups: Lines 1–6, Lines 7–10, and Lines 11–14.

 Explanation of Preset Lines